 Unsure whether you have passed the first year?

-If you haven't covered the entire first year, you cannot be re-enrolled.
-Inestead, you have to apply for regular admission once again.
-If you are unsure whether first year is covered, you can apply for regular admission as well.
+If you haven't covered the entire first year, you cannot be re-enroled.
+Inestead, you have to apply for re-admission once again.
+If you are unsure whether first year is covered, you can apply for re-admission as well.

-The application deadline is March 15 for admission in September and November 1 for admission in February.
-Unless the programme is covered by the ministerial dimensioning of study programmes (see below), you can apply for a re-enrollment in February or in September, not depending on the regular study start of the programme.
+Application deadline is March 1st for admission to study start in September and November 1st for study start in February.
+Unless the programme is covered by the ministerial dimensioning of study programmes (see below), you can apply for a enrolment in February or in September, not depending on the regular study start of the programme.

-When you apply before the deadline, we will answer your application no later than August 1/December 20.
+You can apply from January 1st/October 1st.
+We will answer your application no later than August 1st/December 20th.

 A number of programmes at University of Southern Denmark are covered by a ministerial 'dimensioning', regulating the intakes in programmes within certain academic fields.